 Photo via Sinful Kitchen

-Expert Tips to Achieve The Perfect Cheesecake
+Expert Tips to Achieve The Perfect Red Velvet Cheesecake Recipe

 Crust: Let’s start with the foundation.
 Use a food processor to grind the cookies into a fine crumb.
 There should be no chunks left.
 Add the butter and any other flavoring the recipe calls for.
 Then spread the crumbs evenly at the bottom of your pan.
 Pack the crumbs down tightly.
 I usually use the bottom of a measuring cup, but a glass or coffee cup works too.
 The key here is to pack the crust tightly, so it does not crumble when you cut it.